laszlocph/gimlet-docs/docs/concepts/gitops.md

 ## In a nutshell

 CI pipelines do not apply (with kubectl or helm) Kubernetes manifests on the cluster anymore.
+Instead, you record the desired state in a git repository, and the GitOps controller is responsible to apply the changes on the Kubernetes cluster.

-Instead, the desired state is recorded in a git repository, and the gitops controller is responsible to apply the changes on the Kubernetes cluster.
-The gitops controller can be looked at as an endless loop that runs `kubectl apply` if anything changed in git.
+The GitOps controller can be looked at as an endless loop that runs `kubectl apply` if anything changes in git.
+Gimlet uses FluxCD as the GitOps controller.

 Gimlet is encapsulating all the logic to update the gitops repository in a consistent, environment aware fashion.